JenniferLing/projects/sensespotting/sensespotting_2/README.md

 We define a working dir (e.g. /home/x/xx/sensespotting).
 In this directory, the tool will create all folders.
-For bigger files, an additional working directory can be defined to keep the main (small) content in one directory, but all models and corpus files are saved in the big file directory.
+For bigger files, an additional working directory can be defined to keep the main (small) content in one directory, but save all models and corpus files in the big file directory.

 FIRST STEPS:
 1. Download srilm.tar.gz from http://www.speech.sri.com/projects/srilm/download.html and put the zipped file in the *installation_scripts* directory